-This item was last sold on : 10/11/17
+This item was last sold on : 07/18/19

-Native to Mexico and the Americas, both the pears and pads of the prickly pear cactus have long been popular not only for their use as a staple food but for their medicinal purposes as well.
-The Cactus pear first made its way to Europe by way of Christopher Columbus in 1495.
-Spreading through the Mediterranean the fruit of the cactus became extremely popular in Sicily where it thrived in the dry terrain and warm climate.
-Commercial farming of the Cactus pear in the United States began in the early 1900â€™s by a Sicilian immigrant in California by the name of Marco Rancadore.
-Much of the supply was shipped to the east coast where demand for the pear was higher due to the population of Italian Americans and demand for new and interesting produce items not available in the area.
+Native to Mexico and the Americas, both the pears and pads of the prickly pear cactus have long been used since ancient times and eventually made their way to Europe via explorers and expeditions.
+Spreading throughout the Mediterranean, the fruit became extremely popular in Sicily where it thrived in the dry terrain and warm climate.
+Commercial farming of the cactus pear in the United States began in the early 1900â€™s by a Sicilian immigrant in California by the name of Marco Rancadore.
+Today Green Cactus pears can be found at local farmers markets and specialty grocers in the Southwestern United States, Mexico, Northern Africa, Middle East, the Mediterranean, Australia, Southern Asia, and select regions of the South Pacific.

 Recipes that include Green Cactus Pears.
 One is easiest, three is harder.